WinstonLumWeiLun/ID-Assignment-2/README.md

 - As a user, I would want to know about the main purpose of what this website is mainly for.
 - As a user, I would like to briefly learn the common symptoms of Covid-19.
 - As a user, I would like to see the live data regarding the confirmed cases of Covid-19 from all around the world.
-- As a user, I would like the contents/information on the website to be intelligible with little or no difficulty in reading.
+- As a user, I would like the contents on the website to be intelligible with little to no difficulty in reading.
 - As a user, I would like the website to be compatible for all devices. (e.g Mobile-Friendly).
 - As a user, I would want to navigate around the website with ease.
 - As a user, I would like to know what are the ways to prevent Covid-19 from spreading.